alexgrejuc/interpreter/README.md

 # translators
-My project-based attempt to learn about translators.
+My attempt to learn about how a programming language is created by writing an interpreter from scratch.

 ## Use me!
 Build by typing `make`.